-If we are or become classified as a passive foreign investment company ("PFIC"), our U.S. shareholders and holders of Pre-Funded Warrants may suffer adverse tax consequences as a result.
+If we are or become classified as a passive foreign investment company ("PFIC"), our U.S. shareholders may suffer adverse tax consequences as a result.

 A non-U.S. corporation, such as our Company, will be considered a PFIC for any taxable year if either (i) at least 75% of its gross income is passive income or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.